Side effects, treatment, and timeline for right side stroke recovery

 We also recommend Healing & Happiness After Stroke, a book that’s dedicated to overcoming the emotional challenges of stroke.

-Treatment for Right Side Stroke
+Treatment during Right Side Stroke Recovery

 Although each tips above is accompanied by a treatment, we’d like to discuss the best overarching treatment for a right side stroke: massed practice.